trimble-oss/dba-dash/README.md

  *Use the "View Service Log* button to see what the service is doing.
 Click the "Refresh" button to update. *
 - Installation is now complete.
 You can run the "DBADash.exe" application to get started using DBA Dash.

-**Note:**
+> **Note**
-More advanced service configuration is possible.  e.g. A remote agent can be configured to write to a S3 bucket and another agent that connects to your repository database can use the S3 bucket as a source instead of a SQL connection string.
+More advanced service configuration is possible.  e.g. A remote agent can be configured to write to a S3 bucket.
+Another agent can read from that S3 bucket as a source connection to import the data to your DBA Dash repository.
+This allows you to collect data from SQL Instances where there is no direct connectivity to the repository database.

+> **Note**
 There are PowerShell scripts available to assist with automating the config file.  `Set-DBADashDestination,Add-DBADashSource,Remove-DBADashSource`
 The release also has a GUI Only option which you can use to distribute the front-end to users of DBA Dash.
 The front-end can also be run from a network share.